-Grandmother’s Ring Buys Horse For Granddaughter's Bat Mitzvah
+Grandmother’s Ring Buys Horse For Granddaughter - Worthy's Client Review

 It’s not every day a Jewish mother hears “Instead of a Bat Mitzvah party, I want a horse,” but for Karen, this request from her daughter, Emma, was actually the push she needed to sell her mother’s ring.

 Karen and her daughter, Emma, have always been animal lovers.
 Karen grew up with a horse and Emma has always expressed interest in riding horses just as her mother once did.
 Apprehensive about potential riding injuries, Karen put it off for a while, but she eventually felt comfortable enough to enroll her daughter in riding classes.
 Soon enough, even Karen was back in the saddle.
 But although they were finally riding, they didn’t have a horse of their own- yet.

 Recently Auctioned Items:

 Then came the infamous quote that started it all.
 Emma said to her mother, “instead of a Bat Mitzvah party, I want a horse.”
 Trying to keep a grasp on both major desires, Karen listed every way she could think of to make this happen, but none of them felt right.
 Then, Emma had a game-changing idea of her own: Emma was to inherit a ring from her mother that was originally from her late grandmother, and she could use the money from selling that ring to buy the horse.

 Karen was reluctant at first because the ring was such a sentimental heirloom, but she knew that her mother would be watching over them and she would be happy they were using the money from the ring to purchase something they would truly enjoy.